brianglass/anastasis/files/holy_fathers.md

 10.0pt;color:red;font-style:normal;mso-bidi-font-style:italic">Theotokion.</span>

 <span style="font-size:14.0pt;
-mso-bidi-font-size:10.0pt">We who long to see the rays of the SpiritÂ’s grace and the divine brightÂ­ness that knows no evening, let us hasten to the source of grace, the Mother of the Creator; for by her all the best things are given to the faithÂ­ful.</span>
+mso-bidi-font-size:10.0pt">We who long to see the rays of the Spirit’s grace and the divine bright­ness that knows no evening, let us hasten to the source of grace, the Mother of the Creator; for by her all the best things are given to the faith­ful.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:
 10.0pt;color:red;font-style:normal;mso-bidi-font-style:italic">Another.
 You that established.</span>